ohata-toast/Cloud-Scheduler/en/manage-schedule-template.md

 !!! tip "Important"
     The template name is a required field, the other fields can be set as needed to create a template.

-## Change Template
+## Modify Template
 Select a template to change template information, such as launch information and audience information.
-Select the template you want to change, then click **Change Template**.
+Select the template you want to change, then click **Modify Template**.
 See [Create Schedule](create-schedule) to change the template information.

 ## Delete Template
 Select a template to delete.
 You can also delete multiple at the same time.
 Select the template you want to delete, then click **Delete Template**.